TexasInstruments/ble_examples/examples/rtos/CC2640R2_LAUNCHXL/ble5apps/longrange_peripheral/readme.md

 - Added Support for a custom profile called Temperature Profile
    - Based on the [Sensor Tag's Temperature profile](http://processors.wiki.ti.com/index.php/CC2650_SensorTag_User's_Guide#IR_Temperature_Sensors)

-The Long Range Peripheral is intended to be a head-less device that can used with a USB-powered battery pack to evaluate range capabilities.
+The Long Range Peripheral is intended to be a head-less device that can be used with a USB-powered battery pack to evaluate range capabilities.
 All the control functions are handled by the Long Range Central device.
 Once connected, the Central instructs the Peripheral to negotiate the use of the Coded PHY at which